How To Make Maple Syrup

 Maple Extract Substitutions

-How to tell if the Maple Syrup is Done
+How to Know When Your Syrup is Done

-5. Serve – Pour over pancakes, waffles, or French toast.
+5. Serve – Pour over your favorite breakfast treats – pancakes, waffles, French toast – you name it!

 Wooden spoon over a pan pot of boiling Maple Syrup.